luiscoco/Csharp1_Classes/README.md

 # Csharp1_classes

 In C#, classes are used to define objects that encapsulate data and behavior.
-They serve as blueprints or templates for creating instances, which are specific objects based on the class definition.
+They serve as blueprints or templates for creating ##instances##, which are specific objects based on the class definition.
 Classes in C# can have fields, properties, methods, and events.
 Here's an explanation of each component:

 Fields: Fields are variables that hold data specific to an instance of the class.
 They define the state of the object.
 You can declare fields within a class to represent its characteristics.